 Readmission Within 30 Days

-When the beneficiary is discharged from a skilled nursing facility, and then readmitted within 30 days, this is considered readmission.
-Another instance of readmission is if a beneficiary were to be in the care of an SNF and then end up needing new care within 30 days post the first noncoverage day.
+When the beneficiary is discharged from a skilled nursing facility, and then readmitted within 30 days, this is considered a readmission.
+Another instance of readmission is if a beneficiary were to be in the care of a Skilled Nursing Facility and then ended up needing new care within 30 days post the first noncoverage day.

 No Payment Billing